-The filter drier (one is shipped with each ML14XC1 unit) must be field installed in the liquid line between the outdoor unit's liquid line service valve and the indoor coil's metering device (fixed orifice or expansion valve) as illustrated in figure 6.
+The filter drier (one is shipped with each ML14XC1 unit) must be field installed in the liquid line between the outdoor unit's liquid line service valve and the indoor coil's metering device as illustrated in figure 6.
 This filter drier must be installed to ensure a clean, moisture-free system.
 Failure to install the filter drier will void the warranty.
 A replacement filter drier is available from Lennox.
 See Brazing Connections on page for special procedures on brazing filter drier connections to the liquid line.

-Figure 6.
+FIGURE 6.
 Typical Liquid Line Filter Drier Installation